stidsborg/Cleipnir.ResilientFunctions/README.md

 }
 ```

-<ins>At-most-once API:</ins>
+#### At-most-once API:

-For the sake of presenting the framework’s versatility let us assume that the logistics’ API is not idempotent and it is out of our control to change that.
+For the sake of presenting the framework’s versatility let us assume that the logistics’ API is *not* idempotent and that it is out of our control to change that.

 Thus, every time a successful call is made to the logistics service the content of the order is shipped to the customer.

-As a result the business requires that the order-flow is not retried if the flow crashes immediately after a call has been started to the logistics-service but no response has been received yet.
+As a result the order-flow must fail if it is restarted and:
+* a request was previously sent to logistics-service
+* but no response was received.

 This can again be accomplished by using the scrapbook:

 ```csharp
 public class Scrapbook : RScrapbook